EleusisLaArwall/KeridianDynamics-VesselAssembly/README.md

 https://creativecommons.org/licenses/by-sa/4.0/legalcode

 Changelog:
+2016-05-01 - PECUNIA PER KERBULUS - v0.6.1
+	-Reexported models with Unity 5 and PartTools 1.1.
+	-New Company Motto: PECUNIA PER KERBULUS.
+(Thanks to DaniDE for translation!)
+	-Reworked Logo and Flags.
+	-Used "Icon_Hidden" tag.
+(Thanks to Badsector for the hint!)
+	-Added ExperimentalSection (needs KIS).
+	-New experimental part: KD-Fundament.
+(Thanks to colmo for the suggestion!)
+	-New experimental part: KD-LaunchSite.
+	-New experimental part: KD-SledgeHammer "Susie".

 2016-04-16 - Recycling - v0.6
 	-Added Interstellar Fuel Switch dependency.
 (Tank names have changed, be careful with savegames!)
 	-Reworked models.
 (Colliders have not changed.)